 Division of Ultrasound in Emergency Medicine

 The international fellows program began in 2007 and since its inauguration we have had fellows from Spain, Scotland, England and Colombia come to Boston to learn emergency ultrasound.
-Applicants must be physicians but as the program is educational and not clinical, medical licenses for practice in the United States are not required.
+Applicants must be physicians, but because the program is educational and not clinical, medical licenses for practice in the United States are not required.
 International Fellows may come for a period of time between one month and one year depending on space availability.
 All fellows participate in educational conferences, teaching sessions and the Division's didactic program.
-In addition they attend the weekly Division meeting and have access to all of the educational resources of the Division.
+In addition, they attend the weekly Division meeting and have access to all of the educational resources of the Division.
 There is a tuition associated with the program and international fellows are required to find their own housing and provide their own transport costs.
-However all international fellows leave the program with a report documenting the number and quality of scans performed, and a certificate documenting the completion of the program.
-Interested parties can contact Vicki Noble at email@example.com for more information.
+International fellows leave the program with a report documenting the number and quality of scans performed, and a certificate documenting the completion of the program.
+Interested parties can contact Andrew Liteplo at firstname.lastname@example.org for more information.

 The Ultrasound Division is also a site for an AHRQ grant looking at outcomes for different diagnostic evaluation protocols for patients presenting with renal colic.
 In addition, the division participates in the REASON network - a multi-center ultrasound outcomes research network.